PalisadoesFoundation/talawa-api/docs/docs/docs/getting-started/installation.md

 #### CLI Shutdown (Development)

-Use the command `docker compose` command to cleanly shutdown the dev container
+Use the command `docker compose` command to cleanly shut down the dev container

 ```
 docker compose down